Phase transition in the computational complexity of the shortest common superstring and genome assembly: The success probability and a phase transition in the complexity

 Plotting \ps\ as a function of $\langle x\rangle$, we can see that the curves for different \NF\ cross at some \xc, while their shape approaches a step function as \NF\ increases.
 This is the characteristic finite-size scaling behaviour at a phase transition~\cite{amit:05}.
-Interestingly enough, the \emph{glotón} and \emph{Velvet} algorithms have the same behaviour, just with a shift in \xc.
+Interestingly enough, the \emph{Glotón} and \emph{Velvet} algorithms have the same behaviour, just with a shift in \xc.
 Again, this is typical of phase transitions, where the critical point depends on the details of the model, but the scaling behaviour is universal.
 We thus propose that, in the large-\NF\ limit, the SCS problem experiences a phase transition that separates a large-$x$ where polynomial-time algorithms always succeed from a small-$x$ regime where they always fail.
 All practical applications of genome assembly are in the (very) large-$x$ regime, which explains how it is routinely possible to solve problems that are, in principle, NP-hard with millions of fragments.

 We can study the critical regime more quantitatively by looking not just at means but at fluctuations.
-In particular, we plot in Figure~\ref{fig:gloton-r} the correlation coefficient $r$ between $x$, as computed for a particular set of fragments, and the success probability of a single run of a polynomial algorithm for that particular set.
+In particular, we plot in Figure~\ref{fig:gloton-r} the correlation coefficient $r$ between $x$, as computed for a particular set of fragments, and the individual success probability~\eqref{eq:def-pi} of a polynomial algorithm for that particular set.
 Away from the critical point, $r$ is very small but in the critical regime a strong (anti)correlation is observed.
 In fact, the minimum of $r$ as a function of $\langle x\rangle$ is probably the best way of locating \xc.
-Notice that \xc\ is higher for \emph{glotón} than for \emph{Velvet}, which is perhaps unsurprising, since the latter was not designed as an SCS solver (see note in Methods).
+Notice that \xc\ is lower for \emph{Glotón} than for \emph{Velvet}, which is perhaps unsurprising, since the latter was not designed as an SCS solver (see note in Appendix~\ref{sec:velvet}).

 Finally, notice that, in order to have a real phase transition, \ps\ should not just be very small, but actually go to zero in the hard phase as \NF\ increases.
 With our numerical data, see Figure~\ref{fig:scaling}, we can see that the results are compatible with a power-law decay.
 On the other hand, for $\langle x\rangle$ significantly larger than \xc, the success probability is compatible with $1$ even for finite \NF.